bobbymccullough/AmbientWeather-Integration/README.md

 # AmbientWeather-TrueSight Integration

-Integration between Ambient Weather's API for a WS-2902 station and TrueSight Intelligence analytic tool.
+Integration between Ambient Weather's API for a WS-2902 station and BMC's TrueSight Intelligence analytic tool.

 Can be used for other Ambient Weather stations/systems but could require modifying the console.log output of the array as well as the POST of the array.